projektvpn/projektvpn/README.md

 Payment is accepted in bitcoin using the [Blockr API](http://blockr.io/documentation/api), and the actual VPN functionality is provided by [cjdns](https://github.com/cjdelisle/cjdns), using the [cjdns-admin npm module](https://github.com/tcrowe/cjdns-admin).

+This repository holds the server software.
+The client software is available in [projektvpn-client](https://github.com/projektvpn/projektvpn-client).

 ## Installation

 ```